happyeric77/colorfullife-docs/docs/notifi/sdk-sui.md

 ## Verify if the signature is eligible

-You can you the example code to check if the signature generated from the wallet is eligible.
+You can use the example code below to check if the signature generated from the wallet is eligible.

 :::tip
 Make sure to install SUI SDK `npm install @mysten/sui.js`